Walker West Music Academy, a non-profit music school in St. Paul, is expanding.

 The 26-year-old community music school is undertaking a major renovation of the Mytana building, which was previously occupied by the St. Paul College of Visual Arts.
-The school will move into its new space, at 760 Selby Av., this June.
+The school will move in to its new space, located at 760 Selby Av., this June.

 The new 5,938-square-foot facility will increase programming space by 61 percent.
 It will feature 10 lesson rooms, a performance space that holds up to 100 people, a music lab, a conference room and offices.
 The new space was designed by Cuningham Group and is being built by Welsh Corp.

-The cost is $550,000 and, as of last week, about 70 percent of the money has been raised.
-Supporters include the city of St. Paul, McKnight Foundation, St. Paul Foundation, Bigelow Foundation, the Metropolitan Regional Arts Council, 3M Foundation, Mytana Corp. and individual donors.
+The cost is $550,000 and, as of last week, about 70 percent of the funds have been raised so far.
+Supporters include: the city of St. Paul, McKnight Foundation, St. Paul Foundation, Bigelow Foundation; the Metropolitan Regional Arts Council; 3M Foundation; Mytana Corp. and individual donors.

 Walker West Music Academy says it "creates a music learning community rooted in the African-American experience," particularly improvisational music, including jazz, blues and gospel.
 The school provides affordable music education to more than 125 students of all ages every week.